kube-reporting/metering-operator/Documentation/rollup-reports.md

 # Guide: Roll-Up Reports

 Often, it makes sense to report on data collected in other reports, called roll-up reports.
 Roll-up reports can combine datatypes (memory *and* CPU usage per namespace) and can combine smaller periods of time into larger ones — for instance, in an environment where a large amount of data is collected, splitting up processing over a month instead of waiting for the end of the month can be an effective way to spread out compute time and get a quicker ***REMOVED***nal report.

-Currently, there are no built-in roll-up reports.
-Therefore, a custom roll-up report requires a custom generation query.
-In the following guide, we will create a daily report that aggregates hourly reports:
+In the following guide, we will create a daily report that aggregates hourly reports.

 ## 1. Create the sub-report

+First, create the hourly report that will be aggregated:

 ```
 apiVersion: metering.openshift.io/v1alpha1